 Ideally, an SoC consists of a central processing unit (CPU), graphics processing unit (GPU), modem, multimedia processor, security device, and signal processor.
 With the different available architectures in the Android world, it is quite difficult to implement particular actions on android smartphones.

 The other day I was trying to download a custom ROM for my Android phone but in the download section.
 However, I found multiple options which created a little confusion in my mind.
 Moreover, the options stated custom ROMs depending on the type of Android phone processor.

-Besides, if you are side-loading apps then it becomes essential to know that the processor of Android phones is compatible with that app or not.
+Besides, if you are side-loading apps then it becomes essential to know whether the processor of Android phones is compatible with that app or not.
 One single app is developed for multiple processors with different versions so that it can easily run on any Android smartphone.

 ARM, ARM64, and x86

 Android supports three main CPU architectures: ARM, ARM64, and x86.

 - ARM means the devices that are running a 32-bit operating system.

 - ARM64 means the devices that are running a 64-bit operating system.